 - Assessments carried out by outside agencies

-- Termly pupil passports
+- Termly pupil passports.

 - Pupil observations.

 If a child continues to show significant cause for concern, the Educational Psychology service will be involved and asked for advice.
 A request for statutory assessment may be made to the Local Authority (LA) and a range of written evidence about the child will support the request.
-The LA will then decide whether to carry out a formal assessment of the pupil and will then decide if an Education, Health and Care (EHC) Plan is needed to enable the child to make progress and access learning.
+The LA will then decide whether to carry out a formal assessment of the pupil and will then decide if an Education Health Care (EHC) Plan is needed to enable the child to make progress and access learning.
 Parent/Carers will be consulted and asked for their views throughout the assessment process.

 - How will the setting support my child/young person?

-Progress made is documented in each intervention session and overall progress is reviewed each half term by the SENco Team.
+Progress made is documented in each intervention session and overall progress is reviewed each half term by the SENCo Team.
 This review may mean that interventions may change in order to achieve the best outcomes for the child.